Queso Dip made with all natural ingredients but all the smooth and creamy cheese dip that’s perfect for your favorite dip or nachos!

 - 1 cup diced tomatoes

-- 1 cup fire roasted whole green chiles chopped
+- 1 cup fire roasted whole green chilis chopped

 - 3 cups grated cheddar cheese